-NORD gratefully acknowledges Danielle Eagan, DO, RD, LDN, Osteopathic Internal Medicine Resident, and Craig Lammert, MD, Assistant Professor of Medicine, Department of Gastroenterology, Indiana University Health University Hospital, for the preparation of this report.
+NORD gratefully acknowledges Danielle Eagan, DO, RD, Endocrinology Fellow at the University of Florida and patient with AIH, and Craig Lammert, MD, Assistant Professor of Medicine, Department of Gastroenterology, Indiana University Health University Hospital, for the preparation of this report.

 Autoimmune hepatitis (AIH) is a non-contagious, chronic, inflammatory, autoimmune disease in which one’s own immune system attacks healthy, normal liver cells.
 The cause of liver cell destruction in this disease is unclear, but may be related to an imbalance in some of the immune system cells (effector and regulatory).
 The persistent inflammation within the liver observed in AIH can result in scarring, ultimately leading to cirrhosis, liver failure requiring a liver transplant, and even death.
 AIH is about 4 times more common in females than males and is commonly associated with other autoimmune conditions including type 1 diabetes, Hashimoto's thyroiditis, and celiac disease.
 In fact, 25-50% of AIH patients will develop another concurrent autoimmune disease in their lifetime.